Why is ADM re:generations™ offering incentives?

 The farm visit takes from 1 to 2 hours to complete, and an appointment will be scheduled in advance at a convenient time for the producer.
 ADM reimburses producers for their time with a $1,000 check.
 This visit is an opportunity for producers to tell their story.
 Representatives from ADM (primary merchandiser) and FBN, as well as the verification team, will visit the farm to verify information provided through the certification process.
 This entails providing paperwork or describing processes to verifiers as well as visual inspections of specific areas of the farm.
 If producers don’t have specific information requested at the time of the farm visit, then they can follow up with the verifiers afterwards by email.
 All information reviewed is confidential.

-Do I have to sell grain to ADM in an ISCC program?
+Do I have to sell grain to ADM for the ISCC incentive?

 You do not have to sell all your grain to ADM.
 However, you will only be paid the premium on bushels delivered to a qualified location.

-Does minimal-till qualify for no-till/strip-till payment in wheat programs?
+Does minimal-till qualify for no-till/strip-till payment for wheat incentives?

 No. Only no-till and strip-till qualify for that payment premium per wheat acre.